PHPMailer/PHPMailer/README.md

 See [SECURITY](https://github.com/PHPMailer/PHPMailer/tree/master/SECURITY.md) and [PHPMailer's security advisories on GitHub](https://github.com/PHPMailer/PHPMailer/security).

 ## Contributing
-Please submit bug reports, suggestions and pull requests to the [GitHub issue tracker](https://github.com/PHPMailer/PHPMailer/issues).
+Please submit bug reports, suggestions, and pull requests to the [GitHub issue tracker](https://github.com/PHPMailer/PHPMailer/issues).

-We're particularly interested in fixing edge-cases, expanding test coverage and updating translations.
+We're particularly interested in fixing edge cases, expanding test coverage, and updating translations.

 If you found a mistake in the docs, or want to add something, go ahead and amend the wiki – anyone can edit it.